luzhang06/AzureMachineLearningGallery/pipelines/textcnn-pipeline/README.md

 This sample pipeline contains some components that implement with Text CNN for sentiment classification scenarios.

 The goal of text classification is to assign some piece of text to one or more predefined classes or categories.
 The piece of text could be a document, news article, search query, email, tweet, support tickets, customer feedback, user product review etc. Applications of text classification include categorizing newspaper articles and news wire contents into topics, organizing web pages into hierarchical categories, filtering spam email, sentiment analysis, predicting user intent from search queries, routing support tickets, and analyzing customer feedback.
-As part of the Azure Machine Learning offering, Microsoft provides a template to help data scientists easily build and deploy a text classification solution.
+As part of the Azure Machine Learning offering, Microsoft provides a template to help data scientists easily build and deploy a text sentiment binary classification solution.
 In this document, you will learn how to use and customize the template through a demo use case.

 #### You will learn how to: